Rangel Graduate Fellowship

 • U.S. citizens.

-• Applicants must be in the senior year of their undergraduate study or have completed their undergraduate degree by June 2014 and must be seeking admission to enter graduate school in the fall of 2014 for a two-year program.
+• Applicants must be in the senior year of their undergraduate study or have completed their undergraduate degree by June 2015 and must be seeking admission to enter graduate school in the fall of 2015.

 • Applicants must have a cumulative grade point average of 3.2 or higher on a 4.0 scale at the time of application.